 Force Majeure.
 Neither party hereto shall be deemed to be in default of any provision of the Terms or for failure in performance, other than the obligation to pay amounts due hereunder when due, resulting from acts or events beyond the reasonable control of such party and arising without its fault or negligence, including, but not be limited to, acts of God, civil or military authority, interruption of electric or telecommunication services, civil disturbances, acts of war or terrorists, strikes, fires, floods or other catastrophes.
 Each Party shall use reasonable efforts to mitigate the effect of a force majeure event.

 Contact.
-For purposes of providing notice contact us at: CoderPad, Inc., 995 Market Street, 2nd floor, San Francisco CA 94103.
+For purposes of providing notice contact us at: CoderPad, Inc., 44 Montgomery Street, Floor 3, San Francisco CA 94104.

 EU Standard Contractual Clauses (Processors)

 For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection,